2020 Westminster Conference on Science and Faith

-The Center for Science and Culture, in partnership with the Westminster Theological Seminary, is excited to announce the 2019 Westminster Conference on Science and Faith…
+The Center for Science and Culture, in partnership with Westminster Theological Seminary, is excited to announce the 2020 Westminster Conference on Science & Faith.

 Covenant Fellowship Church – Greater Philadelphia, PA

-This year, for the first time ever, the conference will feature a special youth track, designed especially for junior high and high school students.
-In addition to the plenary and breakout sessions for all ages, these additional breakouts will cover topics of particular interest to the youth.
+Once again, we will offer a special series of breakout sessions designed for junior high and high school students.
+These interactive sessions will help youth to integrate their understanding of science and faith as they enter the world of academia.
+Consider bringing a group of students from your local school, youth group, or homeschool community.
 Attendees in elementary grades or younger, or in need of special assistance, are welcome to join but should be accompanied by an adult.